What is the concept of estates in Directors and Officers liability insurance?

 Directors and officers are the frontrunners or leaders of a company.
 They are the face of the company and work for the growth, development and especially the profitability of the company.
 During the course of their work, directors and officers have to take various decisions on all aspects of the business.
 They handle managerial as well as executive decisions and oversee the working of the company.
 They also trade on behalf of the company and enter into agreements and contracts.

-Besides covering the legal liability faced by the directors and officers, the D & O policy also covers the estates of the directors and officers.
-Estates mean the net worth of the individual which might be affected due to a lawsuit against the individual.
+Besides covering the legal liability faced by the directors and officers, the D&O policy also covers the estates of the directors and officers.
+“Estates” here means the net worth of the individual which might be affected due to a lawsuit.
 When the directors and officers are sued and the organisation which they represent is unable to pay for the litigation expenses, the personal estate of the directors and officers is exposed to the expenses incurred.
 A directors and officers liability insurance policy protects this estate and pays for the claim.

-Side A cover under the directors and officers policy specifically covers the estate of the directors and officers from being spent on paying legal expenses and third party settlements.
-When the organisation fails to pay the defence costs of its directors and officers, the D & O policy steps in and handles the costs.
+Side A cover under the directors and officers policy specifically covers the estate of the directors and officers from being involved in paying the legal expenses and third party settlements.
+When the organisation fails to pay the defence costs of its directors and officers, the D&O policy steps in and handles the costs.

 Furthermore, even if the director or officer, against whom a lawsuit is filed, dies, the policy also covers the legal representatives of the deceased officer and pays the claims incurred.